KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. figure:: images/linux-vscode-initial-files.png
 		:alt: Initial files in VS Code

-	Having installed the CMake extension for Visual Studio Code, you can now right-click on the main `CMakeLists.txt` file (the one in the root *workspace* folder).
+	Having installed the CMake extension for VS Code, you can now right-click on the main `CMakeLists.txt` file (the one in the root *workspace* folder).
 We can select “Configure and Build All” from the right-click menu of the main `CMakeLists.txt` file.

 	.. figure:: linux-vscode-cmake-configure.png
 		:alt: Select

+	If you haven't previously done so, install the gdb extension for VS Code: select the "Extensions" tab, and type "gdb" in the search box.
 To enable debugging, select the Run/Debug panel in Visual Studio Code.
 You will now need to create a debugging configuration.
-	Click the "Gear" icon to edit the file launch.json, and enter the following:
+	Click the link "create a launch.json file" to and enter the following in launch.json:

 	.. code-block:: json